he50/research-bay/README.md

 ## Future Roadmap

+### Release

+With much of Research Bay's core features largely complete, the team has started planning Research Bay's eventual public release to the University of Illinois population.
+Once sufficient code refining/testing is complete and the project is submitted to the DSC Solution Challenge, Research Bay is expected to begin a limited release to selected groups of students and professors sometime in fall 2020 to prepare for a full release.

+### Continued Development

-Research Bay's core features are largely complete, but the team plans to continue develop new features and refine/maintain existing functionalities.
-Current plans for the future are briefly described below, listed in order of short-term to long-term goals.
+The Research Bay team also plans to continue development and maintenance of this project.
+Current plans are briefly described below, listed in order of short-term to long-term goals.
 Future development will continue to emphasize scalability, clean design, and better user experience.

 1. UI Additions / Improvements
     * Local filtering for search and recommendation results